 Since its completion, the house has been home to many distinguished individuals:

 1797–1808: Ponsonby Tottenham, MP for Wexford and New Ross

 1808–22: Judge Luke Fox, Court of Common Pleas

 1822–26: Rev Thomas Brownrigg, Chancellor of Christ Church Cathedral

 1827–1917: Lt Col Richard Jones Sankey and his descendants

 1917: purchased by the RSAI; ground lease acquired from the Pembroke Estate

-The stables are currently used by the horses of the Garda Síochána, while the living spaces above are rented out as holiday accommodation by the Irish Landmark Trust (more information & images on their website).
-The garden of 63 Merrion Square is the only example of a Georgian garden in Dublin.
-The restoration of this garden was undertaken by the RSAI in partnership with the Irish Georgian Society.
+Today the surviving stable building is used for the horses of An Garda Síochána, while the living spaces above are rented out as holiday accommodation by the Irish Landmark Trust (more information & images on their website).
+The restoration of the garden at 63 Merrion Square was undertaken by the RSAI in partnership with the Irish Georgian Society.